fontaine618/aMTM/README.md

 ## References

-Andrieu, C. and Thoms, J. (2008).
-"A tutorial on adaptive MCMC".
+Andrieu, C. and Thoms, J. (2008). *A tutorial on adaptive MCMC*.
 Statistics and computing, 18:4, 343-373.

-Craiu, R.V. and Lemieux., C. (2007).
-"Acceleration of the multiple-try Metropolis algorithm using antithetic and stratifed sampling".
+Craiu, R.V. and Lemieux., C. (2007). *Acceleration of the multiple-try Metropolis algorithm using antithetic and stratifed sampling*.
 Statistics and computing, 17:2, 109.

-Fontaine, S. and Bedard, M. (2020+).
-"An adaptive multiple-try Metropolis algorithm".
+Fontaine, S. and Bedard, M. (2020+). *An adaptive multiple-try Metropolis algorithm*.
 To be submitted.

-Haario, H., Saksman, E., Tamminen, J. et al. (2001).
-"An adaptive Metropolis algorithm".
+Haario, H., Saksman, E., Tamminen, J. et al. (2001). *An adaptive Metropolis algorithm*.
 Bernoulli, 7:2, 223-242.

-Helske, J. (2018). "ramcmc: Robust Adaptive Metropolis Algorithm".
-R package version 0.1.0-1, \url{http://github.com/helske/ramcmc}.
+Helske, J. (2018). *ramcmc: Robust Adaptive Metropolis Algorithm*.
+R package version 0.1.0-1, [http://github.com/helske/ramcmc].

 Liu, J.S., Liang, F. and Wong, W.H.
-(2000).
-"The Multiple-Try Method and Local Optimization in Metropolis Sampling".
+(2000). *The Multiple-Try Method and Local Optimization in Metropolis Sampling*.
 Journal of the American Statistical Association, 95:449, 121-134.

-Vihola, M. (2012).
-"Robust adaptive Metropolis algorithm with coerced acceptance rate".
+Vihola, M. (2012). *Robust adaptive Metropolis algorithm with coerced acceptance rate*.
 Statistics and Computing, 22:5, 997-1008.